phoenixdev-kl/vue-storefront/CONTRIBUTING.md

 ## TypeScript

 We're introducing TypeScript to Vue Storefront core, so you can use it where it's appropriate - but please be pragmatic.
-Would be nice to TS features only in new modules and Vuex.
+Would be nice to TypeScript features only in new modules and Vuex.
-Here are some thoughts on how to use TS features in Vue Storefront: [TypeScript Action Plan](typescript.md).
+Here are some thoughts on how to use TypeScript features in Vue Storefront: [TypeScript Action Plan](typescript.md).

 ## Pull request checklist

-Here’s how to submit a pull request. **Pull request that don't meet these requirements will not be merged**.
+Here’s how to submit a pull request. **Pull requests not meeting these requirements won't get merged.**.

 ::: warning
-**ALWAYS** use [Pull Request template](https://github.com/DivanteLtd/vue-storefront/blob/master/PULL_REQUEST_TEMPLATE.md), it's automatically added to each PR.
+**ALWAYS** use the [pull request template](.github/PULL_REQUEST_TEMPLATE.md), it's automatically added to each pull request.
 :::

 1. Fork the repository and clone it locally from the `develop` branch.
 Make sure it's up to date with current `develop` branch.